kijin/mysquirrel/README.md

   * It disables `rawQuery()`.
   * It makes `query()` reject querystrings that contain quotes, comments, or null bytes.

-Note that these restrictions will also prevent you from using string literals in your querystrings, such as `SELECT * FROM tickets WHERE status = 'pending' ...` among others.
+Note that these restrictions will also prevent you from using any string literal at all, such as `SELECT * FROM tickets WHERE status = 'pending' ...` among others.
 Although string literals are not necessarily insecure, in practice, a lot of these originate from untrusted sources and result in vulnerabilities.